LassoSoft/LassoGuide/lasso_guide_source/operations/images-multimedia.rst

          -aliased::boolean = ?\
       )

-   Overlays text on to an image.
+   Overlays text onto an image.
 Requires a string value as a parameter, which is the text to be overlaid.
 Required ``-left`` and ``-top`` parameters specify the place of the text in pixel integers relative to the upper left corner of the image.
 An optional ``-font`` parameter specifies the name (with